danielchang2002/GMWI2/README.md

 ### Usage

-Try downloading and running GMWI2 on a real [example stool metagenome](./example) from the pooled dataset used to develop GMWI2.
+Try downloading and running GMWI2 on a real [example stool metagenome](./example) from the pooled dataset used to develop GMWI2 (should take ~20 minutes).

 ```bash
 Input: Two (forward/reverse) raw fastq (or fastq.gz) files generated from paired-end stool metagenome reads